Moulithar/Moulithar/README.md

 Feel free to explore my projects and join me on this exciting journey!

+### Work Experience

+- **Dossier Nexus (Current)**: Creating educational events and courses.
+Explore our platform at [Dossier Nexus](https://dossiernexus.com).

+- **Root Delivery**: Contributed to a household chores, services, and delivery website.
+Visit [Root Delivery](https://rootrs.com).

+- **Sundar and Co**: Previous experience in the clothes manufacturing industry in Erode.
+Learn more at [Sundar and Co](https://sundarandco.in).

+### Education

+I completed my Bachelor of Engineering in Mechatronics at Bannari Amman Institute of Technology from 2015 to 2019.

+### Professional Interests

+My professional interests include front-end development, learning new technologies, and mastering React.
+I'm passionate about creating user-friendly interfaces and collaborating with others to achieve the best results.

+Feel free to explore my projects and repositories, and join me on this exciting journey to master front-end development.
+Your insights and collaboration are always welcome!

 <!---
 Moulithar/Moulithar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.